lguelzow/CoreasSpellcaster/README.md

    [starshapes under development!]

 ## How to run
+### Submit a whole batch of showers
-Once you have set all paths and input values according to your needs, run
+Once you have set all paths and input values according to your needs, simply run

 ./ExecuteSubFile.sh

+### Submit a single shower
+If you want to go rogue and manually submit a shower, you need to make sure you have the sub file and the inp, reas and list file ready.\
+Then you can submit the sub file on Horeka (or the cluster of your preference) using the command:

+# sbatch -p cpuonly -A <your project> ./SIMxxxxxx.sh

 ## General Information
 by @fedbont94